 There are several access control models available on the market today for commercial use.
 Some system options include magnetic stripe swipe cards, proximity systems, or biometric scanners that analyze fingerprints and/or perform retina scans.
 A keyless entry access control system can also include a keypad.

 Pending approval, the door will either lock or unlock.
 Systems use software integration on the backend, most typically today, in the cloud.
 With this back-end solution, employees are easily added and removed to gain access to several areas, or a specific area or facility.
 This also provides an increased security level, as well as a full audit and reporting capability.

 If you are the owner or manager of a warehouse, you probably encounter problems with locks and keys frequently.
 Workers can forget their keys and need to be let into their facilities.
 If a key is lost, the lock needs to be changed to prevent someone who finds it from entering the warehouse.
 When an employee resigns, the lock needs to be changed to prevent him or her from gaining further access.

-Installing keyless entry locks in your warehouse can eliminate these problems.
-You will not need to change the locks every time a worker leaves.
+Installing keyless entry locks in your warehouse can eliminate these problems and improve your warehouse security.
+You don’t need to change the locks every time a worker leaves.
 If with a keyless entry system, the card is lost, it can simply be deactivated so it can no longer be used if it is found, and a new card can be issued.

 The importance of supervision and accountability in running your warehouse is often the primary difference between a chaotic mess and an orderly operation.
-An electronic access control system will make managing access and preventing theft much easier.
+An electronic access control system will make warehouse access management and theft prevention much easier.